samplchallenges/SAMPL-containers/tutorials/README.md

 ## An Important Disclaimer
 This main tutorial uses the [Docker](https://www.docker.com/resources/what-container) container engine to build containers.

-If you are primarily developing your container on a High Performace Computing (HPC) Cluster, you will more than likely need to use a Singularity container engine.
+If you are developing your container/methods on a High Performace Computing (HPC) Cluster, you will more than likely need to use a Singularity container engine.
 Most HPC clusters will not have the Docker program installed.
 Please see [this tutorial]() on how to build a container using Singularity.

 If you have the ability to use either Docker or Singularity as your container engine, please use Docker.
 The accepted best practice for containers is to build and store them as Docker containers.